prasad-albert/albert-python/CONTRIBUTING.md

 This project uses [ruff](https://docs.astral.sh/ruff/) for both formatting and linting.
 Formatting and linting rules are enforced in the CI process.

-To check (or fix) your code formatting, you can run the commands
+To check (or fix) your code formatting, you can run the commands,

 ```bash
 # Check